openedx/xblock-sdk/README.rst

 Making your own XBlock
 ----------------------

-Making an XBlock can be as simple as creating a Python class with a few specific methods.
-The ``thumbs`` XBlock demonstrates an XBlock with state, views, and input handling.
+Making an XBlock involves creating a Python class that conforms to the XBlock specification.
+See the sample_xblocks directory for examples and the XBlock tutorial for a full walk-through: http://edx.readthedocs.org/projects/xblock-tutorial/en/latest/index.html

 We provide a script to create a new XBlock project to help you get started.
 Run bin/workbench-make-xblock in a directory where you want to create your XBlock